airbnb/javascript/README.md

     ```

   <a name="naming--Acronyms-and-Initialisms"></a>
-  - [23.9](#naming--Acronyms-and-Initialisms) Acronyms and initialisms should always be all capitalized, or all lowercased.
+  - [23.9](#naming--Acronyms-and-Initialisms) Acronyms and initialisms should always be all uppercased, or all lowercased.

     > Why?
 Names are for readability, not to appease a computer algorithm.